chuckrector/kit-dupes/README.md

+# Update 5/1/2021

+This has been resolved in 3.38.1.
+See https://github.com/sveltejs/svelte/issues/6274#issuecomment-830648273

+I'm preserving the steps described below for archaeological purposes.

-# SvelteKit duplication of nested anchors
+## SvelteKit duplication of nested anchors

 In both development and preview modes, the content of nested anchors will be duplicated on load. `index.svelte` contains: